Maximal stretch and Lipschitz maps on Riemannian manifolds of negative curvature: Geodesic stretch

 We obtain (2).
 Therefore

 Hence

 and $G(v) = \phi^{g_2}_{-u(v)}\Psi_{g_1, g_2}(v) $ defines the required orbit equivalence, which preserves the points at infinity.
 This yields (3).
 Under this assumption the marked length spectrum of $g_1$ and $g_2$ are the same.
-This finishes our proof. \end{proof}
+This finishes the proof. \end{proof}

-\subsection{Geodesic currents, intersections and geodesic stretches}
+\subsection{Geodesic currents, intersections, and geodesic stretches}

 \\ In this section, we reinterpret the geodesic stretch using the framework of \emph{geodesic currents}, introduced by Bonahon (see \cite{Bon91} and \cite{ST21}).
-In certain context, geodesic currents offer a more convenient and flexible tool than invariant measures for the purposes of our theory.
-This is for instance evident in Proposition \ref{prop,triangleInequality} and later Proposition \ref{prop,whyIntegralWellDefined}.
+In certain contexts, geodesic currents offer a more convenient and flexible tool than invariant measures for the purposes of our theory.
+This is, for instance, evident in Proposition \ref{prop,triangleInequality} and later Proposition \ref{prop,whyIntegralWellDefined}.
 Throughout the note, we will alternate between the perspectives of invariant probability measures and geodesic currents, depending on which is more suitable to the context.